sujal-0611/MLlabs/Lab4.md

 ```

 **Exercise 2.1**: Can you think of a use case for Gradio other than showcasing NLP models?
+I think it can be used in image/audio models as well.
 ## Part 3: Introduction to Tokenization

 Tokenization is the process of splitting text into individual 'tokens' or words.

 **Exercise 3.1**: What are some challenges you might encounter when tokenizing text?
+I think special characters, punctuation, and out of vocabulary words are some challenges we encounter when tokenizing text.
 ## Part 4: Fine-Tuning a Model

 Fine-tuning involves slightly modifying the weights of a pre-trained model to make it perform better on a specific task.
 Let's fine-tune our DialoGPT model on a custom dataset.
 This can be any text data, but for simplicity, let's use a single repeated prompt-response pair: